ndubisijnr/ruthAlertmessage/README.md

-# ruthly-vue
+# ruthly-alert

-A simple Alert message for simple web applications

-Use Ruthly for success and error pop ups that suits your project.
+Ruthly is a lightweight and customizable alert message library for web applications.
+It provides sleek and responsive success, error, warning, and info pop-ups with two distinct styles: FlyingBox and BossyBox.
+Designed for simplicity and flexibility, Ruthly works seamlessly with vanilla JavaScript, React, and Vue, making it an easy-to-integrate solution for user notifications. 🚀

 ## Installation